aimacode/aima-java/aima-core/README.txt

 # JDK 1.6 - is the baseline JDK against which this project is developed.

-== Current Release: 0.10.1-Chp15-Rewrite ==
+== Current Release: 0.10.2-Chp17n21-Rewrite ==
-0.10.1-Chp15-Rewrite : 31 Jul 2011 :<br>
+0.10.2-Chp17n21-Rewrite : 16 Sept 2011 :<br>
-  * All of the algorithms from Chapter 15 have been rewritten.
+  * All of the algorithms from Chapters 17 and 21 have been rewritten.
-  ** 15.4 Forward-Backward (3 implementations provided)
+  ** 17.4 Value-Iteration
+  ** 17.7 Policy-Iteration
+  ** 21.2 Passive-ADP-Agent
-  ** 15.6 Fixed-Lag-Smoothing
+  ** 21.4 Passive-TD-Agent
-  ** 15.17 Particle-Filtering
+  ** 21.8 Q-Learning-Agent
-  * Added an Iterator interface and supporting methods to CategoricalDistribution and Factor.
-  ** ProbabilityTable.Iterator removed getPostIterateValue() method from API due to not being general.
-  * Fixed Issue 63 - all compilation warnings have been resolved or suppressed where appropriate for now.
+  * Rewrote Cell World Environment (environment.cellworld) to be independent of use.
+  * Re-organized probability.hmm package.
+  * Minor optimization to FrequencyCounter implementation.
   * Documentation clean up.

 = Details =